 Crystal is a website downloader program that is intended to save websites for long-term archival, even after the original site has fallen off the internet.
 Today I’m pleased to announce Crystal’s first beta release, bringing support for downloading more complex static sites than ever before, and generally being stable enough for a full public release.

-Update: These download links have been updated to point to the 1.1.1b release, which has a number of fixes related to first-time-launch issues.
+Update: These download links have been updated to point to the 1.2.0b release, which has a number of fixes related to first-time-launch issues and improvements for downloading large websites (with 10,000+ URLs).

 Many new types of sites can be successfully downloaded with this release of Crystal, including DeviantArt portfolio websites at